jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-It is very portable - runs on any architecture that can run DOSBOX
+Here's another.
+They use very old outdated technologies.

-Since then I've worked on web applications, front-end, back-end, and different languages including Javascript.
+But thankfully I've since worked on modern web applications, front-end, back-end, and also different languages including Javascript.

-Most recently I've been jamming with a friend building tools for designers.
+Most recently I've been jamming with a friend building tools for designers & front-end developers.

 :::